pico2/Arianrhod/Source/sources/cpython/Doc/library/importlib.rst

    Only class methods are defined by this class to alleviate the need for instantiation.

-   .. classmethod:: find_module(fullname, path=None)
+   .. classmethod:: find_spec(fullname, path=None, target=None)

-     Class method that attempts to find a :term:`loader` for the module specified by *fullname* on :data:`sys.path` or, if defined, on *path*.
+      Class method that attempts to find a :term:`spec <module spec>` for the module specified by *fullname* on :data:`sys.path` or, if defined, on *path*.
 For each path entry that is searched, :data:`sys.path_importer_cache` is checked.
 If a non-false object is found then it is used as the :term:`path entry finder` to look for the module being searched for.
 If no entry is found in :data:`sys.path_importer_cache`, then :data:`sys.path_hooks` is
       searched for a finder for the path entry and, if found, is stored in :data:`sys.path_importer_cache` along with being queried about the module.
 If no finder is ever found then ``None`` is both stored in the cache and returned.

+      .. versionadded:: 3.4

+   .. classmethod:: find_module(fullname, path=None)

+      A legacy wrapper around :meth:`find_spec`.

+      .. deprecated:: 3.4
+         Use :meth:`find_spec` instead.

    .. classmethod:: invalidate_caches()

       Calls :meth:`importlib.abc.PathEntryFinder.invalidate_caches` on all
       finders stored in :attr:`sys.path_importer_cache`.

+   .. versionchanged:: 3.4
+      Calls objects in :data:`sys.path_hooks` with the current working directory for ``''`` (i.e. the empty string).

 .. class:: FileFinder(path, \*loader_details)